michaelb/michaelb/README.md

 # Contact & about me
- I am a French CS & math student looking around for new technology to learn about !
+ I am a French CS & mathematics student looking around for new technology to learn about !
 The type of guy who likes to listen and ends up knowing a little bit of everything.
 I love to tinker with stuff, be it software or hardware, and the challenges that come with designing stuff from ground zero & foresee future development.

 Hobby-wise, I am into tech, RC planes, sailing and music.